All Episodes

 Great Britain went to war over that document, over that preamble.

-Was unspeakable what that said.
+It was unspeakable what that said.

 It was unheard of before.

-That human beings' rights Come from God.
+That human beings' rights come from God.

 Why do you think communism requires there to be no religion and therefore no God except the state?